 Here Are The 10 Most Dangerous Towns In Arizona To Live In

-The majority of the crimes committed show that Arizonans might have a problem keeping their hands off items that don’t belong to them, resulting in a high rate of property crimes.
-The most popular crime was larceny-theft with 129,979 reports statewide.
-This can include shoplifting, stealing from vending machines, or stealing vehicle parts.
-It also differs from robbery (which requires physical force) and burglary (which requires unlawfully entering property).
-Check out which cities made the list.
+For what it’s worth, the majority of the crimes committed above reveal that Arizonans might have a problem keeping their hands off items that don’t belong to them, resulting in a high rate of property crimes.
+The most popular crime was larceny-theft, with 129,979 reports statewide, and can include shoplifting, stealing from vending machines, or stealing vehicle parts.
+It’s important to note that these crimes differ tremendously from robbery (which requires physical force) and burglary (which requires unlawfully entering property).

 Were you surprised to learn about the 10 most dangerous places in Arizona?
 Have you visited any of these dangerous places in the state?
 Share your thoughts with us in the comments below!

 More to Explore